 ShadowMap receives and displays shadow effects generated by other objects when ReceiveShadow on the object MeshRenderer component is enabled.

 ShadowMap is generally used for scenes that require more realistic and complex light and shadow effects.
-The downside is that if the light source is not moved, then the previously generated Shadow Map can be reused, while once the light source is moved, then a new ShadowMap needs to be recalculated.
+The downside is that if the lights is not moved, then the previously generated Shadow Map can be reused, while once the lights is moved, then a new ShadowMap needs to be recalculated.